mishuagarwal/udacity/Project_1/README.md

 * sklearn
 * pandas

-The libraries can be installed through anaconda, a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
+The libraries can be installed through anaconda, a pre-packaged Python distribution.

 # Datasets
 There are three datasets that have been provided on [Kaggle](https://www.kaggle.com/airbnb/seattle):